HungryNomad/PowerSTIG/README.md

 ## Work flows and scrpits to run

 - Download all STIGs and Benchmarks (manually)
+- STIG-ZIP2STIG-XCCDF will extract all STIG XCCDF.xml files from the chosen directory
+- STIG-XCCDF2CKL will launch STIG Viewer 2.8 and convert each of the STIGs to a CKL file
+- STIG-Status will RECURSIVELY look for all CKL files and will:
+  - Analyze all statistics (CAT1,2,3 Open, Not a Finding, etc.)
+  - Creates associated reports in CSV
+  - If multiple versions are detected ie V1R13 and V1R14, it will ask if you want to upgrade the lower CKLs to the higher version.
+  - Pro-tip, you should scan a folder containing your results AND the newly downloaded STIGs in order to upgrade everything, but your score and STATs will be affected.
+After the upgrade, scan ONLY your reports folder for accurate stats.
+  - (In-progress) Ask if you want to import XCCDF results from ACAS or SCC, they will be imported on top of the existing CKLs.
+If no CKL is found for a system, it will make a new one.
+  - (Not implemented yet) Rename all files to Hostname - STIG - VxRy
+  - ???
+  - Profit!

 ## History of STIGs and SCAP according to u/m00f